 Princeton Area Community Foundation, Trustee (2016 - Present).

-Dress for Success for Mercer County: Member of the Board of Directors (2010-present); 2015 Honoree.
+Dress for Success for Mercer County: Member of the Board of Directors (2010-Present); 2015 Gala Honoree.

 New Jersey State Bar Association; American Bar Association.